webmappsrl/webmapp-icons/README.md

 5. Move all the icons in the same set named `webmapp`
 6. Select all the icons and click the bottom-left button "Generate Font"
 7. Download the font from the same bottom-left button (a specific "Download" button should appears)
+8. Move and substitute all the downloaded files in this repository

 ## 3 Built With